oslabs-beta/KubeVX/README.md

 sudo pico /usr/homebrew/etc/grafana/grafana.ini
 ```

-Scroll through the terminal with arrow keys to find the security section
+2. Scroll through the terminal with arrow keys to find the security section

 Set “allow_embedding = true” and make sure it is not commented out with a #

 Control + O to write out, press return/enter key to confirm and control + X to exit

-Run this command for changes to take effect.
+3. Run this command for changes to take effect.
 ```bash
 brew services restart grafana
 ```

-Go to http://localhost:3000/admin/settings on your browser to confirm
+4. Go to http://localhost:3000/admin/settings on your browser to confirm

+### Set up YAML files
 Run “minikube start” in your terminal to initialize minikube.
 It may take a while if this is a first time setup.

 Now you need to apply the yaml files at the root directory of kubeVX: